pauldennis2/TextQuest/DungeonCreation.md

 * doTick - does one tick (see "Tick Tock Goes the Clock")
 * doTock - does one tock
 * removeMonsters - removes ALL monsters from the room
+* removeAllBuffs - removes all positive status effects from the Hero.
+Probably a bad idea to use this, since their *actual* effects aren't removed.
+Explanation: When the hero casts "aegis", their defenseMod is increased by 5 and they get the status "aegis", preventing them from casting it again.
+Removing the status "aegis" doesn't change the defenseMod and would allow the hero to cast the spell again to double the effect.
+* removeAllDebuffs - removes all negative status effects from the Hero.
+This is probably a bit safer, since debuffs are determined by you, the dungeon designer (at the moment).
+But still, use with caution.

 Hopefully soon we'll add many more possible events, and even the ability to create custom events.